 Cybercriminals continue to exploit victims even in this COVID-19 global pandemic crisis.
 In the last two months, we have observed that cybercriminals are using new lures related to the COVID-19 outbreak are being indiscriminate in their targeting.

 8. Identity compromise is still the number major entry point

-Cybercriminals are looking to steal your digital identity for money, spam, and gaining access.
-Be careful while visiting unexpected websites and applications, asking you to signup with your details.
+Cybercriminals are looking to steal your digital identity for money, spam, and gain access.
+Be careful while visiting unexpected websites and applications asking you to signup with your details.
 The same goes for MFA requests.
 If you did not initiate it, do not verify it.

 9. Phishing attack is still out there